uvarc/rc-website/content/userinfo/hpc/software/workflow_managers.md

   "multi-core",
 ]
 draft = false
-title = "Workflow Managers on Rivanna" author = "RC Staff"
+title = "Workflow Managers and UVA HPC" author = "RC Staff"
 +++

 Workflow managers are used to create reproducible and scalable analysis pipelines.
 These managers are useful when you have a series of scripts that you want to tie together in the form of a pipeline.

-The most popular workflow managers on Rivanna are listed below:
+The most popular workflow managers on the HPC system are listed below:
 <br>

 <table class="table table-striped">